RustCrypto/elliptic-curves/k256/README.md

   applying [low-S normalization (BIP 0062)][BIP0062] as used in consensus-critical applications, and additionally supports secp256k1 public-key recovery from ECDSA signatures (as used by e.g. Ethereum)
+- Taproot [Schnorr signatures] (as defined in [BIP0340]): next-generation signature algorithm based on group operations enabling elegant higher-level constructions like multisignatures.

 ## About secp256k1 (K-256)